 Ethical leaders are willing to represent the collective interests of their constituency.
 The American Democracy is founded on a core concept...elected leaders are determined by the numeric majority of those who vote in an election.
 Essentially, this means that in virtually every election, there are people who voted in the minority who are now represented by someone they did not support.
 Nonetheless, these citizens are constituents and they are entitled to have representation by their elected officials.
+Furthermore, some constituents (children, for example) are not eligible to vote.
 Elected officials who serve in an executive position should lead for the benefit of the whole.
 Elected officials who serve in a representative capacity should demonstrate an empathetic understanding of the needs of all constituencies.

 Ethical leaders recognize the importance of integrity as an essential element of American democracy.
 When Legislative policy issues and/or unethical practices are supported above ethical leadership, in the effort to achieve a political gain, there is an erosion of the fiber of American democracy.